Penuche,

 categories of fudge, "chocolate fudge, [vanilla flavored] white

 or blond fudge, and penuche or brown sugar [caramel flavored] fudge."
+Wikipedia states it is classified in the fudge family because of these key reasons:

 All

-should have a rich caramel flavor, especially if they are cooked (not
+penuche candies should have a smooth texture that isn't grainy.
+It should have a rich caramel flavor, especially if they are cooked (not the

 If the nuts are chopped smaller, they are more incorporated and they

 give the overall candy uniformity in taste.
-What is the standard?
-According

 to Guide to Modern Meals, the standard by which all penuche

-candies can be graded on is:
+candies can be graded on is this:

 A